...

 • Reuse towels and linens for several nights instead of requesting daily changes.

-Plant-forward and locally sourced foods
+Choose more plant-forward and locally sourced meals

-Look for seasonal produce in markets, simple dishes cooked from scratch, and restaurants that highlight regional ingredients instead of imported “international” menus.
+Look for seasonal produce in markets, simple dishes cooked from scratch, and restaurants that highlight regional ingredients instead of imported international menus.

 Much of the packaging you encounter on the road is designed for convenience, not sustainability.
 Minimize it by:

-Safe drinking water with reusable gear
+Stay hydrated with reusable water gear

 In many regions, tap water is either safe with treatment or safe in specific areas.
 A good filter bottle or UV purifier lets you avoid mountains of plastic bottles while staying healthy.